cml815/do/tempMd/services-marketing.md

 # Intro

+We help attract, engage and delight those who matter most to you.
+We offer nimble, lean marketing campaigns.

 We supply effective marketing campaigns for nimble, leaner companies.
 We help you attract and engage audiences with delightful content and experiences that convey your value.

+We help attract, engage and delight those who matter most to you.
+We offer nimble marketing campaigns that blend message and experience.

 #Benefits